bitcoinjs/bitcoinjs.org/specs/wallet/1.0/draft/wallet-api.md

 - Display balance
-  If some public keys are encrypted (their data starts with "enc!") the client should mark the balance in parentheses to denote that it may not be the full balance available and update it once the wallet is unlocked.
+  If some public keys are encrypted (their data starts with "enc!") the client SHOULD mark the balance in square brackets to denote that it may not be the full balance available and update it once the wallet is unlocked.
+It SHOULD also provide a help icon, notification, tooltip or some other way for the user to find out what the square brackets mean.

 - Display address book information
   The client SHOULD let the user browse the address book where that